Apply for the Bachelor of Science with Honours (BSc(Hons)) through the Dunedin campus in 2022Apply Now

 Our students are taught by a team of over 30 active genetics researchers, many of whom are world-leaders in their areas of expertise.
 Many of these researchers will agree to supervise suitable Genetics postgraduate students and welcome your direct enquiries.
 You can find them by browsing through the Genetics Teaching Programme papers, which lists the teachers in each area.

-You can also find potential genetics supervisors by browsing through the list of genetics centres, groups and labs at the University of Otago.
+You can also find potential genetics supervisors by searching the expertise databases on the University of Otago postgraduate website.

 Remember, all Genetics postgraduate projects and proposed supervisory arrangements must be checked and approved by the Programme Director (for PhD applications) or Deputy Director (for MSc applications), so contact the appropriate person before you make any decisions.